 Serpent symbolism has been depicted through ancient Egypt and beyond.
 In ancient Egypt, the Uraeus, or upright form of a cobra, symbolized sovereignty, royalty, deity, and divine authority while also serving as a symbol for the early Egyptian deity Wadjet.
-As such, pharaohs wore the Ureaus serpent symbol as a head ornament to both legitimize their claim to the throne and evoke Wadjet's fierce protection.
+As such, pharaohs wore the Ureaus snake symbol as a head ornament to legitimize their claim to the throne and evoke Wadjet's fierce protection.
 A pair of serpents may also be seen flanking the winged sun disk, a symbol known as Behdety.
 Much like the Uraeus, the Behdety functioned as a serpent symbol of defense and was sometimes worn as a protective amulet during the Ptolemaic period.

 In a similar vein, folk artists often employed the serpent motif, using the creature’s long slender form to decorate functional carved objects like canes and walking sticks.